simon2e/ocp-sample-application/ocp-sample-questions.md

 ```

 * Do you have any Resource Specific Requirements that you wish to enforce?
-Java applications could consume all available memory on a node if not constrained
+Java applications could consume all available memory on a node if not constrained.
-Be very careful of this setting, watch for OOM messages in logs if pod terminates this indicates Out of Memory and the pod will be killed and restarted
+Be very careful of this setting, watch for OOM messages in logs if pod terminates this indicates Out of Memory and the pod will be killed and restarted.
 ```
             ######################################################
             ## Resource Management                              ##